HugoOlsson/sighted-app/readme.md

 ## Who is this tool for?

 - **Coders that print to troubleshoot problems**
+- **Coders that want the best solution of visualizing computations with interactive plots, and doing so from any language, not just Python**
 - **Coders who would like to easily review prints from the execution, even if there are millions, without having a cluttered scrolling nightmare**
-- **Coders that are working in languages that typically have few/no ways to visualize what is happening**
-- **Coders that want the best solution of visualizing computations with interactive plots, and doing so from any language, not just Python**
 - **Coders that want their prints and plots the be stored, indexed, managed**
 - **Coders that would like to easily share prints/plots/logs/errors just by sharing a single file**